-The remains of dozens of revolutionary forts can be found throughout New England.
+Scattered throughout New England are dozens of revolutionary forts.
 Some, like Fort Halifax in Maine, date to the French and Indian wars.
-Others, like Fort Washington in Massachusetts, were built during the American Revolution.
+Others, like Fort Washington in Massachusetts, rose during the American Revolution.

-Revolutionary forts range from the extensive remains of Mount Independence in Vermont to mere traces of earthworks.
-They were all sited along waterways and harbors, making them pleasant summer destinations today.
+Revolutionary forts range from the extensive remains of Mount Independence in Vermont to mere traces of earthworks in Rhode Island.
+All sited along waterways and harbors, making them pleasant summer destinations today.

 Here are six revolutionary forts, one for each state.
 If you know of another revolutionary fort worth visiting, please mention it in the comments section.